tomrussobuilds/visionforge/README.md

 ---

-### Why this repo exists

-I wanted to see how far a **single pretrained ResNet-18** could go on the tiny 28×28 BloodMNIST dataset with proper adaptation and modern training practices — no Ensembles, no ViTs, no custom backbones.

-Spoiler: a carefully adapted ResNet-18 performs surprisingly well, even on 28×28 medical images.
+### Research Goals & Roadmap

+This project started as a benchmark to evaluate the efficiency of a single, adapted ResNet-18 on the BloodMNIST dataset (28×28).
+Despite the rise of Vision Transformers (ViTs) and massive ensembles, this repository aims to demonstrate that a lightweight, classic architecture—when paired with modern training techniques—remains extremely competitive for medical imaging tasks.
+The Scaling Strategy:

+  - Phase 1 (Current): Optimization on 28×28 BloodMNIST using architectural adaptations (initial kernel resize, MaxPool removal).

+  - Phase 2 (Near Term): Scaling the pipeline across the entire MedMNIST v2 suite (DermaMNIST, OrganMNIST, etc.) to validate the robustness of the hyperparameters.

+  - Phase 3 (Long Term): Extending support for high-resolution medical formats (224×224) and multi-modal integration, transitioning the repo from a specific classifier to a versatile MedMNIST benchmarking framework.

 ### Key Features & Design Choices (Post-Refactoring)

-- **Modularity and Structure**: Fully decoupled logic using specialized sub-packages (`core`, `data_handler`, `models`, `trainer`, `evaluation`).
+- **Modularity and Structure**

+Fully decoupled logic using specialized sub-packages (`core`, `data_handler`, `models`, `trainer`, `evaluation`).

+- **Robust Pathing**

-- **Robust Pathing**: Implemented dynamic `PROJECT_ROOT` detection in `utils.py` to ensure all outputs (models, logs, figures) are correctly saved relative to the project root, regardless of where the script is executed (local or Docker container).
+Implemented dynamic `PROJECT_ROOT` detection in `constants.py` to ensure all outputs (models, logs, figures) are correctly saved relative to the project root, regardless of where the script is executed (local or Docker container).
-- **Accuracy vs. Reproducibility Balance**: **The pipeline prioritizes fully deterministic reproducibility.** While running in "Fast Mode" (`num_workers > 0`) is faster, the "Strict Reproducibility" mode (`num_workers=0`) guarantees bit-per-bit identical results at the expense of a longer training time.
+- **Accuracy vs. Reproducibility Balance** **The pipeline prioritizes fully deterministic reproducibility.**

+While running in "Fast Mode" (`num_workers > 0`) is faster, the "Strict Reproducibility" mode (`num_workers=0`) guarantees bit-per-bit identical results at the expense of a longer training time.
 This trade-off is managed automatically via `DOCKER_REPRODUCIBILITY_MODE` environment variable.

-- **Automated Reporting**: Generates high-resolution plots and comprehensive Excel reports (`.xlsx`) for every run.
+- **Automated Reporting**:

+Generates high-resolution plots and comprehensive Excel reports (`.xlsx`) for every run.

+- **Registry-based Metadata**

+Metadata for different MedMNIST variants is centralized in a `DATASET_REGISTRY` using `NamedTuples`.
+This ensures type safety, immutability, and makes adding supoprt for new datasets (like DermaMNIST) a matter of a single dictionary entry.

+- **Atomic Run Isolation**

+Every execution is treated as a unique experiment.
+The `RunPaths` manager ensures that logs, checkpoints, and reports are isolated in timestamped directories, preventing accidental overwrites and maintaing a clean historical record of experiments.

+- **Regularization: MixUp**

+To improve generalization on the 28x28 manifold, the pipeline implements MixUp during training.
+New samples are synthesized as a convex combination of two random samples from the mini-batch:

+$$
+\tilde{x} = \lambda x_i + (1 - \lambda) x_j
+$$
+$$
+\tilde{y} = \lambda y_i + (1 - \lambda) y_j
+$$

+Where $\lambda \in [0, 1]$ is drawn from a $Beta(\alpha, \alpha)$ distribution.
+This process encourages the model to behave linearly in-between training samples, reducing overconfident predictions and improving robustness.

 ---